 Imagine if written English today was directly linked to your beliefs about the afterlife and your eventual experience of it?
 Where even a misspelled word or dodgy comma could affect what happened to your soul?

-So next time you write a story or poem, reflect on how amazing the written word is.
+So next time you write a story, reflect on how amazing the written word is.
 This civilisation was one of the first to care about good writing and if you want to write fiction like an Ancient Egyptian, you need to care too.

 Work on Your Posture

 Being a writer was so esteemed that scribes were often depicted in a way that reflected their authority in society.
-Although we can’t presume scribes sat this way all the time (they didn’t), for all intents and purposes, it’s a cross-legged sitting position.
+Although we can’t presume scribes sat this way all the time, for all intents and purposes, it’s a cross-legged sitting position.

 You sit with your back straight, your work laid out comfortably over your lap with a flat support.
 I’m so guilty of slouching that I’m definitely going to discipline myself to sit right, and Ancient Egyptian writing posture?
 It’s something a bit special.

 Sorry.
 But it’s true that the Ancient Egyptians used reed pens to write both hieroglyphs and hieratic script (cursive writing).
 Aside from papyrus, other materials such as pottery or limestone flakes were used to write on.
 As for ink: an organic material mixed with gum and water.
 Time for Thoth’s terrific tips (the god of writing):

 - Use a felt-tip brush pen (our modern equivalent of the reed pen).

 - If you decide to go one step further with your calligraphy, use good quality black and red ink.

 - Invest in other portable materials such as an ink holder or a rectangular box to keep your pens flat.